Terms & Conditions

 • If the parties fail to resolve the dispute through good faith two party discussion, the dispute is then submitted for non-binding mediation before a neutral third party, to be chosen jointly by the parties.
 The mediation shall be conducted and administered by the American Arbitration Association (AAA) under its mediation rules.
 The costs of any mediator shall be borne by the party requesting mediation.

 2. Warranties.
-Unless otherwise specified, the Services and any Deliverables in any SOW are provided as-is and with all faults, without any representation or warranty of any kind, either express or implied, including without limitation any representations or endorsements regarding the use of, the results of, or performance of the services, its appropriateness, accuracy, reliability, fitness for purpose, or correctness.
+Unless otherwise specified, the Services and any accepted Deliverables in any SOW or CIS are provided as-is and with all faults, without any representation or warranty of any kind, either express or implied, including without limitation any representations or endorsements regarding the use of, the results of, or performance of the services, its appropriateness, accuracy, reliability, fitness for purpose, or correctness.
 The entire risk as to the use of this product is assumed by Customer.

 1. Revision Procedure.
 Worthwhile’s Standard Terms may be updated from time to time by posting an updated copy on Worthwhile’s website, by providing an updated copy to a Customer, or both.
 Note that Worthwhile typically updates its Standard Terms, including its Standard Rates, once a year in January.
 Requests for new Services or the continuation of Services by the Customer indicates acceptance of the updated Standard Terms.